Naspwon/yolo/explanation.md

     ports:
       - "5000:5000"
     networks:
-      - mynetwork
+      - yolo-network

   client:
     # ...
     ports:
       - "3000:3000"
     networks:
-      - mynetwork
+      - yolo-network

   mongodb:
     # ...
     ports:
       - "27017:27017"
     networks:
-      - mynetwork
+      - yolo-network

 networks:
-  mynetwork:
-    name: app-net
+  yolo-network:
     driver: bridge
 ```
 In this configuration, the backend container is mapped to port 5000 of the host, the client container is mapped to port 3000 of the host, and mongodb container is mapped to port 27017 of the host.
-All containers are connected to the nash-net bridge network.
+All containers are connected to the yolo-network bridge network.

 ## 4. Docker Compose Volume Definition and Usage
 The Docker Compose file includes volume definitions for MongoDB data storage.
 This volume ensures that MongoDB data is not lost even if the container is stopped or removed: